hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 #### 6
 # Teaching Frustration: Loading EdgeImpulse Client

-Sometimes in a classroom computer lab that has locked-down software it is difficult to load the EdgeImpulse Client on an Arduino
+Sometimes, in a classroom computer lab that has locked-down software, it is difficult to load the EdgeImpulse Client on an Arduino

 # My solution 1 (Client): <br>
-Install the client software on my laptop and individually install it on the students Arduino's
+Install the client software on my laptop and individually install it on the students' Arduino's

 # My solution 2 (Client): <br>
-Use a cell phone for data collection (Motion, Sound, Vision) and build as normal on EdgeImpulse and then download the Arduino build for model installation on the device
+Use a cell phone for data collection (Motion, Sound, Vision) and build as normal on EdgeImpulse, then download the Arduino build for model installation on the device.

 # My solution 3 (Client): <br>
-Have students (or one person builds it and puts it on all the students hardware) the edgeimpulse client firmware from scratch.
+Have students (or one person builds it and puts it on all the students' hardware) the edgeimpulse client firmware from scratch.
 Nano 33 Ble <a href="https://github.com/edgeimpulse/firmware-arduino-nano-33-ble-sense">Github here</a>, Portenta <a href="https://github.com/edgeimpulse/firmware-arduino-portenta-h7">Github here</a>.
 This has a few extra issues such as long file names and storing a build.local.txt to your arduino hardware file that you then have to remove for normal arduino compiling.

 # My solution 4 (Client): <br>
 Create a .hex or .bin file of the client and force installing it using Arduino installation tools.
-This seems to be frowned upon from the Arduino Community but seems a very sensible solution to me.
-I think I have done it before but it was to confusing to teach to my students.
+This seems to be frowned upon by the Arduino community but seems like a very sensible solution to me.
+I think I have done it before, but it was to confusing to teach to my students.

-This year I hope NodeJS is installed on my new computers.
+This year, I hope NodeJS is installed on my new computers.
 <hr>

 #### 7
 # Teaching Frustration: EdgeImpulse model builds near 100% success, reality <30% succcess

-This is very common, that students build a model that has a very high success rate on EdgeImpulse with the student collected data, but when the student tests it in a real environment it performs very poorly or not at all.
+It is common for students to build a model that has a very high success rate on EdgeImpulse with the student's collected data, but when the student tests it in a real environment it performs very poorly or not at all.
 This can also have several reasons.

 # My solution 1 (Success): <br>
-Sometimes the software changes the students make to test their model, has errors, this is fixable but needs the instructor to have a very good knowledge of coding.
+Sometimes the software changes that students make to test their model, have errors.
+This is fixable but needs the instructor to have a very good knowledge of coding.

 # My solution 2 (Success): <br>
-Great teaching opportunity for Machine Learning, with guidance the students learn how to make a better model using better more realistic data, or just a better thought out collection of data.
+A great teaching opportunity for understanding machine learning, with guidance the students learn how to make a better model using better more realistic data, or just better thought out data collection.

 # My solution 3 (Success): <br>
-For vision models switching the concept from 3D to 2D often helps.
-So the Camera is positioned in a way that the incoming data is always showing the same face.
+For vision models, switching the concept from 3D to 2D often helps.
+So the camera is positioned in a way that the incoming data is always showing the same face.
 (Camera above a conveyor belt).
-This often simplify's vision data colletion.
+This often simplifies vision data colletion.

 # My solution 4 (Success): <br>
-Students often have difficulty realizing that for the problem they are trying to solve the Arduino ML kit does not have the computing power to solve it at the accuracy required.
+Students often have difficulty realising that for the problem they are trying to solve the Arduino ML kit does not have the computing power to solve it at the accuracy required.
 This is also a good ML learning experience.
 More on solutions for this later.
 <hr>

 #### 8
 # Teaching Frustration:  Edgeimpulse C++ compile
 In a teaching computer lab sometimes the GNU C++ environment is not well setup.
-Using GNU C++ is not really a strength of mine since I typically use the Arduino IDE or Platform.io, but occasionally some code would be better to compile using C++.
+Using GNU C++ is not really a strength of mine since I typically use the Arduino IDE or Platform.io, but occasionally some code would be better compiled using C++.

 # My solution 1 (C++): <br>
 <a href="https://www.gitpod.io/">Gitpod</a> is an amazing browser based docker container giving 50 hours a month for free student use.
 The containers save but are only active for 10-30 minutes after the last entered command.
 I often test Github node projects using Gitpod by simply inserting gitpod.io/#  in front of the normal github URL.<br>